 This 12 credit-hour undergraduate certificate will train students in basic concepts and methods of computational linguistics.
 It will introduce students to various tasks involved when computers process human speech and text, including speech recognition, text-to-speech conversion, machine translation (automatic translation of text from one human language to another), automated text analysis (e.g. question detection), and natural language generation (e.g. converting data tables into human language).
 Since computational linguistics is at the intersection of computer science and linguistics, the certificate will give students a basic understanding of both domains.
 The certificate is designed for current undergraduate students from any major who want to pursue a career related to the creation of language technologies, as well as for professionals in a related area who want to enhance their marketability.

 The certificate is divided into two tracks, reflecting different kinds of preparation for a career in language technologies.
-Both tracks consist of courses that are already offered in Linguistics (and CSE), with the exception of Linguistics 3803 (Ethics of Language Technology), which is in development and has already been submitted to the ASCC.
+Both tracks consist of courses that are already offered in Linguistics (and CSE), with the exception of Linguistics 3803 (Ethics of Language Technology), which was recently approved.
 Linguistics expects to be able to meet demand for the certificate with existing teaching resources and could add sections of many of these courses as needed.

 Track A introduces students to issues and methods in computational linguistics at a conceptual but mostly not a technical level and does not require computer programming, although students can choose to do coursework that involves computer programming.
 This track will prepare students for industry work as Language Specialists, Data Specialists, Localization Specialists, Speech Data Evaluators, Voice User Interface Designers, Language Annotators, and for similar entry-level positions.
 These jobs generally require a Bachelor’s degree in linguistics, a world language, English, or other relevant field.
 In hiring ads for jobs of this sort, basic knowledge of computational linguistics/natural language processing (NLP) is often an asset and preferred qualification, since workers in these positions will need to work in teams with language engineers and data scientists.
 This track is designed to provide students from any background a basic knowledge of the computational analysis of language data, which students can pair with a BA or BS degree in various fields.